AnthonySteele/anthonysteele.github.io/AwsMessageHandling.md

 The "queue per message type" option requires more configuration, and that the handling program run multiple handing loops side-by-side on different threads.
 Since they all share the same thread pool, if you want to limit messages in progress by keeping track of threads, this should be done once across all message loops.

 ## Queue Topology and Threads

+Launching threads.
+If you have 10 messages to process, why process them one at a time when you can use the thread pool to launch 10 worker threads and process them in parallel, while immediately going back to listening for more messages?

 You might think that you want to run at most "one thread per core" but it depends on what the message handlers actually do.
 If they retrieve values from HTTP apis or databases, using `async` might result in much lighter load per thread if they spend a significant fraction of the time waiting for responses.